Z4kSec/Z4kSec.github.io/_posts/Tools/2022-08-19-masky-release-v0.0.3.md

 title: Masky release (v0.0.3)
 date: 2022-08-19 00:00:00
 categories: [Tools]
-tags: [masky, adcs, tool, dump]
+tags: [masky, adcs, tool, dump, AD, pentest, lsass, certificates]
 ---

-Masky is a python library providing an alternative way to remotely dump domain users' credentials thanks to an ADCS.
+[Masky](https://github.com/Z4kSec/Masky) is a python library providing an alternative way to remotely dump domain users' credentials thanks to an ADCS.
 A command line tool has been built on top of this library in order to easily harvest PFX, NT hashes and TGT on a larger scope.

 This tool does not exploit any new vulnerability and does not work by dumping the LSASS process memory.
 Indeed, it only takes advantage of legitimate Windows and Active Directory features (token impersonation, certificate authentication via kerberos and NT hashes retrieval via PKINIT).
 The aim of this blog post is to detail the implemented techniques and how Masky works.